Jane’s Story – A Woman’s Struggle with Estrogen Dominance Symptoms

 - As Jane gained weight, her endogenous production of estrogen increased.
 Her chronic slightly overweight problem, together with her stress was likely to be responsible for her anovulation cycles during her mid-thirties.

 - Jane had a sweet tooth.
 She loved desserts, especially chocolate.
-Chocolate contains a high level of magnesium, and sugar of course.
+Chocolate contains a high level of magnesium and sugar of course.
 The body may be crying for extra magnesium but she was unaware of that cry.
 Her inability to loose weight, together with her cravings for carbohydrates and borderline high cholesterol level was a set up for syndrome X, a frequently associated condition with Polycystic Ovary Syndrome (PCOS).
 Jane also experienced symptoms of excessive androgen in her thirties to forties such as increased facial hair and waistline obesity, which further contributed to symptoms consistent with PCOS and excessive estrogen buildup.

 - Her chronic high coffee and subsequent tea intake for 30 years further exacerbated estrogen dominance.
 Reports had proven that women who consumed more than one cup of coffee a day had significantly higher levels of estrogen during the early follicular phase of their menstrual cycle.
 Those who consumed at least 500 mg of caffeine daily, the equivalent of four or five cups of coffee a day had nearly 70 percent more estrogen than women who consumed less than 100 mg of caffeine daily.
 Black tea contains about 40 mg of caffeine per 8 ounces, but Jane is not aware of that.
 While herbal tea (such as chamomile tea) contains no caffeine, black tea is similar to coffee, only less potent.

 - Discovery of fibroids at age 42 was a danger sign.
-Her misguided doctor had failed to warn her about this impending danger.
+Her misguided doctor had failed to warn her of this impending danger.
 As she looked back, she realized that this was her last chance to reduce her estrogen load.

 - When she was offered the hysterectomy at age 48, she should have insisted that her ovaries be left alone.
 This precaution was not exercised.
 Leaving the ovaries behind would ensure that her body continued to release the necessary androgens.
 With the absent of ovaries, the three critical hormones – estrogen, progesterone, and androgens such as testosterone are in jeopardy.

 - Jane had a surgical induced instant menopause immediately after the surgery, with symptoms including hot flashes, fatigue, heart disease, and a diminished quality of life.
 Her testosterone levels fell after her ovaries were removed, as they were not replaced.
-Without adequate testosterone and DHEA (which dropped about 50 %), she experienced reduced libido, depression, bone loss, vaginal dryness and incontinence.
+Without adequate testosterone and DHEA (which dropped about 50 %), she experienced reduced libido, depression, bone loss, vaginal dryness, and incontinence.
 Androgens are very important for healthy skin.
 Without it, the skin would be dry and one would age faster.

 - HRT with unopposed synthetic estrogen (such as Premarin) alone for 6 years increases her risk for breast cancer and estrogen dominance symptoms.
 Unfortunately, her doctors did not know better.
 The additional estrogen in HRT stimulated her already estrogen-sensitive cells in her breast to grow out of control.